-I was appointed senior lecturer in community media in May 2007, possibly the first such title in the UK.
-On my arrival the Community Media Research Group (CMRG) was formed and its first task was to organise the international colloquium Finding and Finding Voices: the inner-city experience in September 2007 (Lewis 2008b).
+Peter was appointed Senior Lecturer in community media in May 2007, possibly the first such title in the UK.
+On his arrival, the Community Media Research Group (CMRG) was formed and its first task was to organise the international colloquium Finding and Finding Voices: the inner-city experience in September 2007 (Lewis 2008b).

-Following the recommendations of the colloquium, the CMRG organised a number of workshops during 2008 and 2009 examining policy options for community media in London; two of these were hosted by BBC London and Ofcom.
-The connection between the funding of community media and that of public service broadcasting is a topic I have raised within the MeCCSA Policy Network (MeCCSA and Lewis 2009).
+Following the recommendations of the colloquium, the CMRG organised a number of workshops during 2008 and 2009, examining policy options for community media in London.
+Two of these were hosted by BBC London and Ofcom.
+The connection between the funding of community media and that of public service broadcasting is a topic Peter has raised within the MeCCSA Policy Network (MeCCSA and Lewis 2009).

-The study of community media has been a long-standing interest of mine.
-After some years working in educational broadcasting in ITV I helped set up and manage Bristol Channel, one of the local cable stations that piloted the practice of community TV in the 1970s (Lewis 1978).
-Subsequently, I have undertaken studies of community media in Europe and beyond for UNESCO (Lewis 1993) and the Council of Europe (Lewis 2008a).
-I was a member of a team which piloted in Sri Lanka the ethnographic action research approach to evaluation (Slater, Tacchi & Lewis, 2002; Lewis 2003), subsequently developed by Tacchi et al for UNESCO in South Asia.
+The study of community media has been a long-standing interest of Peter's.
+After some years working in educational broadcasting in ITV, he helped set up and manage Bristol Channel, one of the local cable stations that piloted the practice of community TV in the 1970s (Lewis 1978).
+Subsequently, he has undertaken studies of community media in Europe and beyond for UNESCO (Lewis 1993) and the Council of Europe (Lewis 2008a).
+Peter was a member of a team that piloted in Sri Lanka the ethnographic action research approach to evaluation (Slater, Tacchi and Lewis, 2002; Lewis 2003), subsequently developed by Tacchi et al for UNESCO in South Asia.

-Over the last ten years I have been a partner in a series of EU-funded projects concerned with training marginalised social groups in the use of community media (Lewis & Jones 2006); the most recent of these in which I was a member of the evaluation team was the Grundtvig-funded COMAPP project.
+Over the last 10 years, Peter has been a partner in a series of EU-funded projects concerned with training marginalised social groups in the use of community media (Lewis and Jones 2006), the most recent of these in which he was a member of the evaluation team was the Grundtvig-funded COMAPP project.

-Lewis, P. M. & Booth, J (1989) The Invisible Medium: Public, Commercial and Community Radio, London: Macmillan.
+- Lewis, P M and Booth, J (1989) The Invisible Medium: Public, Commercial and Community Radio, London: Macmillan

-Lewis, Peter M. & Pearlman, C (1986) Media and Power: From Marconi to Murdoch, London: Camden Press
+- Lewis, Peter M and Pearlman, C (1986) Media and Power: From Marconi to Murdoch, London: Camden Press